• Skip to primary navigation

 Ingredients Needed

-A good lemon piccata chicken recipe will start with a few pantry-staple ingredients including:
+A good lemon piccata chicken recipe will start with a few pantry-staple ingredients, including:

 White wine: I always keep dry white wine, for cooking, in my pantry.
 Wine will enhance the flavor of the lemon sauce.
-You can also get it online.

 Chicken Broth: You’ll need a box of chicken broth to make this recipe.
-I typically use the Kirkland brand chicken broth from Costco because it’s gluten free and tastes great.
+I typically use the Kirkland brand chicken broth from Costco because it’s gluten-free and tastes great.

 Related Reading: Are these 10 Kirkland Brand Products Gluten-Free?
 Nima Tested